Info for Applicants

 Why does RIS exist?

-The Researchers in Schools programme tackles this by mobilising the research community to become outstanding classroom teachers, as well as champions of evidence-based practice and higher education.
+The Researchers in Schools programme tackles this by mobilising the research community to become outstanding classroom teachers, as well as champions of evidence-informed practice and higher education.

-Train one day per week with our regional ITE providers towards achieving Qualified Teacher Status, the qualification that allows you to teach in any state school in England and Wales.
+Train one day per week with your regional ITE provider, working towards achieving Qualified Teacher Status, the qualification that allows you to teach in any state school in England and Wales.

-Spend three days per week in the classroom, building up to independent teaching through a structured programme of observation, advice and feedback delivered by school-based education experts.
+Spend three days per week in the classroom, building up your teaching expertise through a structured programme of observation, advice and feedback.

 Want to find out more?

 Read about what current RIS participants have done on the programme and how this has impacted their pupils and schools.